Theieyrre/Pluckerpy/README.md

 ```
 python profile.py github 50 test
 ```
+To get all tweets of a user, set min to -1

 | Parameters   |      Description      |
 |----------|:-------------:|
 | input |  [REQUIRED] Name of profile without @ |